ToT-CaMbIu/vrxcnn/README.md

 # ML models framework with Vortex compability

 Framework for execution on Vortex ML models.
-Only CNN is supported now.
+CNN layers is supported now.

 Directory structure
 -------------------